 Digital Tools in CMC Survey

-This study presents findings from a cross-sector industry survey exploring the adoption, use, and regulatory challenges of digital and AI-enabled tools in pharmaceutical Chemistry, Manufacturing and Controls (CMC).
+This study presents the findings from a cross-sector industry survey exploring the adoption, use, and regulatory challenges of digital and AI-enabled tools in pharmaceutical Chemistry, Manufacturing and Controls (CMC).

 Aims of the study